waleedahmad2/task-management-board/CONTRIBUTION.md

 ### CSS Guidelines
 - Avoid using percentage values for positioning attributes (e.g., `top`, `left`, `right`, `bottom`)

+  **Reason**: Percentage-based positioning can cause unpredictable behavior depending on the parent element's dimensions.
+Using pixel values ensures more precise and consistent placement.

   ```css
   /* ❌ Don't do this */
   .element {